Kerbas-ad-astra/HGR-Community-Fixes/README.md

 ##License

-HGR Community Fixes is copyright 2016 Kerbas_ad_astra.
-Configuration files are released under the [**GPL v3 license**](https://www.gnu.org/licenses/gpl-3.0) (or any later version).
+HGR Community Fixes is copyright 2017 Kerbas_ad_astra, based on HGR/Home Grown Rockets by Orionkermin.
+Models and textures are released under CC-BY-SA (v4.0).
+Patch files are released under the [**GPL v3 license**](https://www.gnu.org/licenses/gpl-3.0) (or any later version).
 Any redistributions must use a different name and folder (per section 7c).
 All other rights (e.g. the HGR Community Fixes logo) reserved.